 Honestly, I think the game would work better as a movie, then an actual game, cast Brenden Fraser as Booker Dewitt and Amy Adams as Elizabeth, and it would be the beginning of a great adventure, similar to The Mummy.
-Seriously, the cut scenes are worthy of popcorn and soda, with enough drama for a daytime soap opera.
-Although I didn’t quite enjoy the game play (I would have hooked up my XBOX in the bathroom to give me a reason to play, had I had the option), I understand that the components of the game are very different and much more complicated then most.
+Seriously, the cutscenes are worthy of popcorn and soda, with enough drama for a daytime soap opera.
+Although I didn’t quite enjoy the gameplay (I would have hooked up my XBOX in the bathroom to give me a reason to play, had I had the option), I understand that the components of the game are very different and much more complicated than most.
 This is where I believe all the appeal comes from.
 There are really deep political and social concepts that are explored in this game and the imagery is beautiful.
 Then there is the overall storyline, I won’t spoil any of the details, but the storyline is thought-provoking and original.

-Summary of game from Bioshock Infinite Online: Set in 1912, players assume the role of former Pinkerton agent Booker DeWitt, sent to the flying city of Columbia on a rescue mission.
+Summary of the game from Bioshock Infinite Online: Set in 1912, players assume the role of former Pinkerton agent Booker DeWitt, sent to the flying city of Columbia on a rescue mission.
 His target?
 Elizabeth, imprisoned since childhood.
 During their daring escape, Booker and Elizabeth form a powerful bond — one that lets Booker augment his own abilities with her world-altering control over the environment.
-Together, they fight from high-speed Sky-Lines, in the streets and houses of Columbia, on giant zeppelins, and in the clouds, all while learning to harness an expanding arsenal of weapons and abilities, and immersing players in a story that is not only steeped in profound thrills and surprises, but also invests its characters
+Together, they fight from high-speed Sky-Lines, in the streets and houses of Columbia, on giant zeppelins, and in the clouds, all while learning to harness an expanding arsenal of weapons and abilities, and immersing players in a story that is not only steeped in profound thrills and surprises but also invests its characters

 Putting my negativity aside, here a few features of the game that give it its flair: